Moira Deeming: After re-admission

 As per a policy introduced by former Victorian Liberal Leader Jeff Kennett, every Victorian Premier who served over 3,000 days in office is mandated to have a statue made of them.
 Daniel Andrews is the first Premier to meet the requirements of the mandate, and will hence have a statue made of him.
 However, in August, this attracted criticism from Deeming and fellow Liberal MP Ann-Marie Hermans, both of whom compared him to authoritarian dictators.
-Deeming created a petition to stop the statue from being built, and compared the Daniels government to “authoritarian regimes”, that she said erect statues of living leaders as a “tool of political dominance, of intimidation, like with Lenin or Mao or Hussein”, referring to Victoria's strict lockdown laws.
+Deeming created a petition to stop the statue from being built, and compared the Andrews’ government to “authoritarian regimes”, that she said erect statues of living leaders as a “tool of political dominance, of intimidation, like with Lenin or Mao or Hussein”, referring to Victoria's strict lockdown laws.
 Both Deeming and Hermans attracted criticism, with Battin describing himself as "disappointed and very angry", yet refused to condemn either's comments.

-On 27 October 2025 Deeming was promoted to Shadow Assistant Minister for Local Government.